jbcarreon123/MacroDeck2-ShareXPlugin/README.md

 You can screenshot your whole screen, screenshot a area, record your whole screen, record a current window, and more!

 ## The perfect configuration for automated screenshot in Macro Deck
-You can use ShareX Plugin and [Windows Utils](https://github.com/SuchByte/Macro-Deck-Windows-Utils-Plugin) Hotkey action to automate screenshotting your 2nd screen, for example.
+You can use ShareX Plugin and [AHK Plugins](https://github.com/jbcarreon123/MacroDeck2-AHKPlugin) Write and Run script action to automate screenshotting your 2nd screen, for example.
 To automate most of this plugin:
 - Install [AutoHotkey](https://www.autohotkey.com/)
 - Install [AutoHotkey Plugin](https://github.com/jbcarreon123/MacroDeck2-AHKPlugin)